 When business owners or management need up-to-date information about inventory levels, then using a perpetual inventory system is the way to go.

-Small businesses that are looking to expand, or want to take more control over their merchandise, also prefer a perpetual system, as there are plenty of intuitive and low-cost perpetual software options in the market today.
+- Small businesses looking to expand, or want to take more control over their merchandise, also prefer a perpetual system, as there are plenty of intuitive and low-cost perpetual software options in the market today.

 Periodic vs Perpetual Inventory System

-While we did explain above the main difference between periodic and perpetual inventory systems, we did not cover all the core features that differentiate the two.
+While we explained above the main difference between periodic and perpetual inventory systems, we only covered some core features that differentiate the two.

 With a perpetual inventory, all transactions involving costs of merchandise get recorded immediately as they occur.
 For instance, take grocery stores - each time a product is bought and scanned, the system updates inventory levels in the database.